 Ease of Use

-It is in durability that the Klean Kanteen really shines.
-Much like the Hydro Flask Wide Mouth or the Yeti Rambler 26, the stainless steel-sided Klean Kanteen hardly saw a ding or dent over the course of our three-month testing period.
+It is in durability that the Klean Kanteen shines.
+Much like the Hydro Flask Wide Mouth or the Yeti Rambler 26, the stainless steel-sided Klean Kanteen is a little tank and hardly saw a ding or dent over the course of our three-month testing period.
 The lid is made of thick, sturdy plastic that has no additional parts.
 This simple design adds to the durability of the bottle, as there are fewer places for the bottle to break.
-The Yeti Rambler also has a sturdy lid with no moving parts, which is one of the features that contributed to it being our new Editors' Choice award winner.
+The Yeti Rambler also has a sturdy lid with no moving parts, which is one of the features that contributed to it being our Editors' Choice award winner.

 Ease of Cleaning